Polynomial Chaos-based Stochastic Model Predictive Control: An Overview and Future Research Directions

 \begin{sidebar}{Uncertainty representation} {S\arabic{sequation}} {S\arabic{stable}} {S\arabic{sfigure}} \sdbarinitial{W}hile the importance of accounting for uncertainty during feedback control design has been long established, there is no consensus on the form in which the uncertainty should be represented.
-The most general representation is that of a joint distribution of all uncertainties over time, constituting a non-Markovian stochastic process where the distribution of future uncertainties can depend on the complete or finite history of past uncertainty realizations.
-Since the general case is challenging to handle, most of the work is focused on two special cases: (1) the uncorrelated process, where the autocorrelation function is a Dirac delta function, and (2) the fully correlated process, where the autocorrelation function is constant.
-Case (1) is typically known as the \emph{independent time-varying} (TV) case, and case (2) is the \emph{dependent time-invariant} (TI) case.
-Most of the work on SMPC has concentrated on the TV case since it enables the use of the Markov property, greatly simplifying uncertainty propagation through the linear dynamical systems.
-However, there are many practical problems in which the TV representation is conservative, making the TI representation a more realistic choice \cite{2015_paulson_ti}.
+An expressive framework for modeling uncertainty can be a joint distribution of all uncertainties over time, constituting a non-Markovian stochastic process where the distribution of future uncertainties can depend on the complete or finite history of past uncertainty realizations.
+We often consider two special cases: (1) the uncorrelated process, where the autocorrelation function is a Dirac delta function, and (2) the fully correlated process, where the autocorrelation function is constant.
+Case (1) is typically known as the \emph{independent time-varying} (TV) case \cite{2022_reviewer_recommendation_10}, and case (2) is the \emph{dependent time-invariant} (TI) case \cite{2015_paulson_ti}.
+Most of the work on SMPC is concentrated on the TV case since it enables the use of the Markov property, greatly simplifying uncertainty propagation through the linear dynamical systems.
+There are many practical problems in which the TV representation is conservative, making the TI representation a more realistic choice \cite{2015_paulson_ti}.
 For example, manufacturing variations \cite{2019_manufacturing_variations} lead to uncertain parameters, which remain static with time \cite{2023_ti} and their TI representation will be more realistic.
 We refer readers to \cite{2018_Constant_uncertainty} for more discussion on time-invariant uncertainties.

-Recent years have seen increased interest in representing model uncertainty in terms of probabilistic sets depending on real time-invariant real parameter uncertainties.
-The performance and stability of such systems rely on the probability distribution functions on the real parameters, which are typically nonlinearly related to the states and outputs of the system \cite{parametric_problems_2020}.
-To provide nonconservative analysis and controller synthesis, the uncertain parameters are assumed to come from known distributions.